Use EDIS 7505. The

 in making matrices and using them presses.

-DISC FRAGMENT (on table) Complements the disc press.
+Experimental DISC (on table) Complements the disc press.
+[There are

 several more these